ffrouin/docker/shipyard/README.md

 ## Shipyard Managment Script
-Shipyard is a great initiative in order to allow end-users to access their docker infrastructure though a Web User Interface.
+Shipyard is a great initiative in order to allow end-users to access their docker infrastructure through a Web User Interface.
 This tool intend to help end-users to deploy and manage their docker/shipyard infrastructure.